 Presented by: Joseph E. Manfré, CPA - Founder and President of MANFRE CPA P.C.

 The Department of Labor (DOL) oversight and monitoring of audit quality has intensified and will continue for employee benefit plan (EBP) audits for the foreseeable future.
-Get ahead by evaluating the impact of the additional suite of standards issued in 2020 designed to refocus on the auditor’s report with additional information communicated to users.
+Get ahead by evaluating the impact of the additional suite of auditing standards issued in 2020 designed to refocus on the auditor’s report with additional information communicated to users.
 An immediate and thorough evaluation of the impact of these standards will be required.
-These SASs address concerns of users for more communication and better understanding of issues encountered by the auditor during the conduct of the audit.
-If applicable changes in Accounting Standards Updates affect the audit they will also be covered.
+These standards address concerns of users for more communication and better understanding of issues encountered by the auditor during the conduct of the audit.

 Participants will be able to: